8 Steps to Fix an Air Conditioner That Isn’t Cooling

 - Condenser Coils: These are placed in the exterior of the unit.
 They can become blocked by dirt, leaves, and grease.
 If they are not cleaned, inability to release heat sources may force them to overheat.

 - Cleaning Frequency: Cleaning the coils regularly is important.
-Try to inspect the coils once in a year and even consider booking cleaning service for professionals.
+Try to inspect the coils once a year or consider scheduling a professional AC cleaning service Springfield MO to ensure optimal performance.

 4. Confirm the Refrigerant Level